stefan-hoeck/idris2-comonad/src/Doc/Traced.md

 library with such bookkeeping.

 We therefore need a way to safely and conveniently build `Hero` values.
-For this, we define an
+For this, we define a
 `Field` data type we can use to adjust hero fields.
-The code in the next block was a lovely exercise in dependently typed programming.

 ```idris
 namespace Field